iffybooks/host-a-website-at-home/README.md

 <img src="images/efdc00e9e93d873ee1697127995f147dd3b5a46b.jpg" title="" alt="01_IMG_4115.jpg" width="257">

 ❏ Find the USB-C power cable and connect it to your USB power supply.
-Plug the other end of the cable into the USB-C port closest to the corner of the board.
+Plug the other end of the cable into the outer USB-C port, closest to the corner of the board.

 <img src="images/5e611879019878714352d1b98e8d3d2c49bc67e9.jpg" title="" alt="02_IMG_4116.jpg" width="335">

-❏ Plug your USB-C to 2x USB-A adapter into the remaining USB-C port. *(Note: You can power your computer using either USB port, but only this one supports USB peripherals.)*
+❏ Plug your USB-C to 2x USB-A adapter into the inner USB-C port, closer to the middle of the board. *(Note: You can power your computer using either USB-C port, but only the inner port works for connecting USB hardware, such as a keyboard.)*

 <img src="images/18982930c0d9f6be464956577970ce2d4e5d6318.jpg" title="" alt="03_IMG_4120.jpg" width="333">

-❏ Connect a USB keyboard to your USB-C to 2x USB-A adapter.
+❏ Connect a USB keyboard to the USB-C to 2x USB-A adapter.

-❏ Plug your Mini HDMI to HDMI adapter into the computer's Mini HDMI port.
+❏ Find the Mini HDMI port on your computer and plug in the Mini HDMI to HDMI adapter.

 <img src="images/e4056d689b4e0cda8e4bdd69d75490dd01e07841.jpg" title="" alt="04_IMG_4128.jpg" width="348">

-❏ Plug an HDMI cable into the adapter from the last step.
-Connect the other end of the cable to the HDMI port on a monitor or TV.
+❏ Connect an HDMI cable to the Mini HDMI to HDMI adapter.
+Plug the other end into the HDMI port on your monitor (or TV).

 # ▶ Turn on your computer

+❏ Set up your single-board computer, keyboard, and monitor somewhere close to your home router.
+The computer's USB power supply will need to reach an outlet.

-❏ Plug your USB power supply into a wall outlet.
+❏ Plug your computer's USB power supply into a wall outlet.

-❏ After a brief startup sequence, your screen should look like this:
+❏ After a brief startup sequence, your screen will look like this:

 <img src="images/vlcsnap-2024-05-04-18h06m09s993.png" />

-*(Note: From this point forward we'll invert the colors in screen captures in order to use less printer toner.)*
+*(Note: From this point on we'll invert the colors in screen captures in order to use less toner in the printed zine.)*

-❏ First you'll set a password.
+❏ First you'll set a password for the current user.
 Type `passwd` at the command prompt, then press enter.

 <img src="images/vlcsnap-2024-05-04-18h08m03s537_border.png" />